sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/assignments/4_week4.md

 git push origin --tags
 ```

-No if you made any modifications and additional commits, you can get back to the old state by the following command:
+Now if you made any modifications and additional commits, you can get back to the old state by the following command:

 ```
 git checkout part1